wix/wix-ui/packages/wix-ui-core/src/components/media-image/README.md

     }
 }
 ```
-*Example of rendering the WixMedia component, passing it specific props and characteristics*
+*Example of rendering the MediaImage component, passing it specific props and characteristics*